Parity (mathematics): Multiplication

-The structure ({even, odd}, +, ×) is in fact a field with two elements.
+By construction in the previous section, the structure ({even, odd}, +, ×) is in fact the field with two elements.

 Division

 The division of two whole numbers does not necessarily result in a whole number.
 For example, 1 divided by 4 equals 1/4, which is neither even nor odd, since the concepts of even and odd apply only to integers.
 But when the quotient is an integer, it will be even if and only if the dividend has more factors of two than the divisor.